Bill Hewitt (sportscaster): Sports broadcasting

-After graduation, Bill Hewitt took a broadcasting job at CJRL in Kenora, Ontario.
+Starting in his summer breaks from school, Bill Hewitt worked at CJRL in Kenora, Ontario.
 He was then hired as sports director of CFOS in Owen Sound, Ontario, and later held the same title at CKBB in Barrie.

-In 1951, his father launched CKFH in Toronto at which the younger Hewitt became its sports director at age 23.
+In 1951, his father launched CKFH in Toronto, where Bill Hewitt became the sports director at age 23.
 In the mid-1950s, Hewitt began substituting on Toronto Maple Leafs hockey broadcasts when his father was given other assignments by the CBC, such as covering the Ice Hockey World Championships or Winter Olympics.

-By 1958, both Hewitts were working together for Hockey Night in Canada games involving the Toronto Maple Leafs, with him calling the play-by-play and his dad serving as color commentator.
-Beginning in 1963, his dad returned to the radio, and he became the TV voice of the Toronto Maple Leafs.

-In 1981, a blood infection forced Hewitt out of the broadcast booth at the relatively young age of 53.
+By 1958, both Hewitts were working together for Hockey Night in Canada games involving the Toronto Maple Leafs, with Bill calling the play-by-play and Foster serving as colour commentator.
+Beginning in 1961, Foster returned to the radio and Bill became the TV voice of the Toronto Maple Leafs.
+In 1981, a bloodstream infection forced Hewitt into retirement at the age of 53.